Off-Grid Basics: Shelter, Water, Food, Power, Income (In That Order)

 Starting Off Grid With Little Money (What Actually Matters First)

-And if you want to avoid common early mistakes, this page breaks them down clearly:
+If you want to avoid common early mistakes, this page breaks them down clearly:

 Off-Grid Mistakes Beginners Make (And What I’d Do Instead)